Sometimes, I wonder if lesbian film-makers ever visit the The L Chat message board. If they did, they would have noticed comments such as these…

 The cliché that bothers me the most is the dreadful angst-y acoustic girl soundtracks that all sound like they’re from 1996.
 I think that may be because a lot of directors came out during that time and have fond memories of it, but the only instance it was ever acceptable was Better Than Chocolate.
 The most egregious offenders in this category (and many categories) are Room in Rome and Elena Undone.

-As for TV shows being discussed back at The L Chat, here is a complaint about The 100:
+As for TV serials being discussed back at The L Chat, here is a complaint about The 100:

 If you keep giving attention to shows that treat our characters as disposable and ignore the ones who give non-cliché prominence to their LGBT characters, you’re not exactly sending the message that you deserve better representation.
 You are sending the message that you just as easily manipulated as Jason Rothenberg had assumed you were – continuing to give him and his show endless attention.
 The next showrunner who comes along – why would they be motivated to do any differently when you keep giving them attention instead of focusing on books, shows and films that have actual good representation?
 They exist.
 But if you think it’s better to trend empty words which you don’t really mean while your actions tell everyone the opposite then you’re kind of letting everyone know what you deserve.